amulick/MCEE-u5mort2019/README.md

 ## Combine estimated cause fractions and envelopes

-The code to reproduce the final estimates is in the file:
+The code to reproduce the final estimates is in the main file:

 child_cod_2000-2019.R

-This script further parcels out and/or adjusts estimates for measles, TB, HIV, and malaria (outside high endemicity areas) as described in the paper.
+This script further parcels out and/or adjusts estimates for measles, TB, crisis, HIV, and malaria (outside high endemicity areas) deaths as described in the paper.